Sports Coach Logo Sports Coach Training Principles Fitness Components

 Some Things to Keep in Mind

-There should be mild discomfort when using a muscle foam roller.
+When using a muscle foam roller, there should be mild discomfort.
 It will not feel great or soothing.
-However, this means the exercise is doing its job, and the body is being stimulated in the right way.
+However, this means the exercise is doing its job, and the body is being stimulated correctly.
 The tissues are being worked on, and blood circulation is increasing.
 All muscle foam rolling exercises should be performed at a moderate to slow pace, and each individual should monitor themselves accordingly.
-One should always consult their physician before making changes or starting any exercise program.
+One should consult their physician before making changes or starting any exercise program.

 References